310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 This is also just folklore, but it’s said that the rich folks of this region used those in his lineage as a sacrificial lamb for prosperity.

-But yeah, it’s such an old tale that no one knows if it’s true anymore.
+But yeah, it’s such an old tale that no one knows if it’s even true anymore.

 I’m the type to try and find out more about valuable things with ancient history attached to them, but unlike Nagisa-san, I have no interest in purposely taking those things right out from the graveyard.